CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Data Generation and Preprocessing

 \subsubsection{Dataset Partitioning}

-A total of 3,721 building height maps were obtained from OSM and Blender modeling.
-Each was cropped into four subregions and downsampled to $128 \times 128$, yielding 14,884 building maps.
+A total of 14,884 \emph{non-overlapping} \SI{500}{m}$\times$\SI{500}{m} building height maps were obtained from OSM and Blender modeling.
 For each valid sample, one building map $\mathbf{B}$, one 3.5\,GHz coverage map $\mathbf{S}_c$, and eight directional 7\,GHz SS maps ${\mathbf{S}_{d1}, \dots, \mathbf{S}_{d8}}$ were required.
 Samples missing any of these components were discarded.
-The dataset was then split into training, validation, and test sets at a 7:2:1 ratio to ensure independence.
-Notably, the building maps used in the test set were completely disjoint from those in the training and validation sets, ensuring that model evaluation was performed on entirely unseen city blocks.
+The dataset was then divided into training, validation, and test sets with a ratio of 7:2:1 to ensure independence.
+To enable robust evaluation, this division was performed at the building map level, ensuring that no overlap exists among the building maps used for training, validation, and testing.